robisim74/angular-l10n/doc/spec.md

 })
 export class ListModule { }
 ```
-You must provide the configuration of the services only in `AppModule`.
+You must provide the configuration only in `AppModule`.

 ## <a name="6"/>6 Validation by locales
 Import the modules you need in the application root module: